Signal Processing on Graphs: Causal Modeling of Unstructured Data: Relation to Prior Work

 \section{Relation to Prior Work}

-Here we describe previous models and methods used to estimate graph structure, noting the similarities and distinctions with the method presented in this paper.
-In particular, in section~\ref{subsec:GraphicalModel} we consider sparse Gaussian graphical model selection, and in section~\ref{subsec:SpVar} we consider sparse vector autoregression.
+We briefly review \DSPG~ and then describe previous models and methods used to estimate graph structure.
+Section~\ref{subsec:GraphicalModel} considers sparse Gaussian graphical model selection, Section~\ref{subsec:SpVar} sparse vector autoregression, and Section~\ref{subsec:GSP_Laplacian} other graph signal processing approaches.